cognitivexr/cognitivear-demo/README.md

 ## Overview

-The setup includes the following steps
+The setup includes the following steps:

 * Setting up the [edge node](https://github.com/cognitivexr/edge-node), although you can also run it entirely on your computer
 * Setting up [CPOP](https://github.com/cognitivexr/cpop)